Ushering in Meeting Room Simplicity

 And because attendee attention is already at a premium, even the slightest hiccups can derail a meeting.
 So, how can meeting rooms adjust, improve and even become places where attendees WANT to gather?
 By moving toward simplicity.
 Specifically, by creating spaces that simplify and improve the user experience.

-Let’s explore the three must-haves for a simple meeting room: easy-to-use tech solutions, intuitive logic and increased user adoption.
+Let’s explore the three must-haves for a simple meeting room

 Too often, meeting rooms come equipped with confusing instructions, user guides and even cheat sheets.
 More time spent reviewing this information to start the meeting means less time spent having the actual meeting.